-Over coffee a few months ago, Kyle and I asked ourselves the following question: What character traits and values should society be promoting in order to best create sustainable well-being for all?
+Over coffee a few months ago, a friend and I asked ourselves the following question: What character traits and values should society be promoting in order to best create sustainable well-being for all?

 Because we had both recently finished reading Peace Education: How We Come to Love and Hate War by Nel Noddings, one lens to use in answering this question jumped out.
 We began discussing it as the difference embodied in masculine and feminine traits and values.
 It appeared obvious to us at the time that the majority of masculine traits and values, which are promoted, advertised, and sold to us, largely stand in the way of universal well-being and their opposite traits and values, embodied in feminist ideology, mostly contribute to a better, more peaceful world.